katcipis/sophia/notes/languages/go.md

 Or any variant of the idea that allows you to express that you want any type that implements the `==` operator, which is nothing special, just a function with a nice syntax to be called.

+They even created a whole theory around "type sets" trying to get their head around how Go type system would be, the idea is that constraints always define sets of types.
+I still don't get the idea, because honestly most useful type sets for interfaces/constraints are infinite because you care about operations/protocols not actual set of types.

+For any interface, there can always be another implementation of it, since it is any type that has all the necessary methods.
+For a given program the sets are always limited, you can always calculate them for that program, but conceptually they are infinite.
+Think about an interface in a library, you don't know how much types in the world implement it, and you shouldn't need to know, that is the source of the power of interfaces, they are very easy to be used in ways not imagined by their authors.

+But then Go created this aberration where you can actually created a finite set, which is rarely what you want.
+For example, the previously mentioned `comparable` constraint only exists because you want an infinite set, there may be more and more types in your program that works with `==`, you don't want to add each one manually in a constraint for things to work.
+Since that is impossible in this new type system, hey had to use a hack.

 It is interesting to observe how these design decisions ripple through the entire language.
 Language design is hard :-).